wikimedia-gadgets/twinkle-starter/README.md

 Use your [browser console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Console_messages) to look out for any JavaScript errors (usually opened via Ctrl+Shift+J or Cmd+Option+J or F12).

 ### Browser compatibility
-Twinkle-core is compatible with all browsers for which MediaWiki provides JavaScript support, including IE 11.
-However, in your own customisations, you can choose to [avoid IE11 support](https://www.mediawiki.org/wiki/Compatibility/IE11) unless you have good reason to support IE. Do check MDN docs or [caniuse.com](https://caniuse.com/) before using modern browser APIs to ensure that they're supported in most browsers.
+Twinkle-core is compatible with all browsers for which MediaWiki provides JavaScript support.
+Do check MDN docs or [caniuse.com](https://caniuse.com/) before using modern browser APIs to ensure that they're supported in most browsers.

 ### Writing automated tests
 <details>